Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ---
 #### Conclusion

-This multi-stakeholder dialogue not only helped us better understand the real needs of fungus-susceptible groups and provided gentler, more open channels for expression, but also encouraged underrepresented groups in science to speak up.
+This multi-stakeholder dialogue not only helped us better understand the real needs of fungus-susceptible groups and provided gentler, more open channels for expression, but also **encouraged underrepresented groups in science to speak up**.
 It fostered dialogue across stakeholders, reduced misunderstandings, and strengthened shared belonging.[^9]

-Most importantly, participants transformed from *“respondents”* into *“co-designers”*.
-Instead of us *doing for them*, they exercised agency in shaping scientific dialogue and public affairs.
+Most importantly, participants transformed **from *“respondents”* into *“co-designers”***.
+Instead of us doing **for them**, they **exercised agency** in shaping scientific dialogue and public affairs.
 Dialogue not only empowered expression and eliminated misunderstandings—it also functioned as an **evaluative feedback mechanism**, helping us reflect and improve upon previous activities.

 ### 3.2 Co-Creation in Action: The Art Experience Exhibition

 #### Motivation: Promote synthetic biology knowledge with our target

-The *“Fingertip Warmth · Science in Healing Together”* art co-creation exhibition was not an isolated attempt, but rather an iteration and elevation of our previous cycle of **Visibility – Expression – Co-Creation**.
+The *“Fingertip Warmth · Science in Healing Together”* art co-creation exhibition was not an isolated attempt, but rather an iteration and elevation of our previous cycle of **Visibility &rarr; Empowerment &rarr; Involvement**.

 In the [Art Pop-up and Co-creation Charity with EB Patients](#_1-1-art-pop-up-and-co-creation-charity-with-eb-patients), by inviting patients to appear as “artists,” we discovered their **intersectional identities** beyond illness.
 After subsequent research and dialogue activities that promoted expression, we reflected on the shortcomings of our first visibility event.
 We realized the need to **increase the leadership of EB patients in activities**, transforming their stories into tangible, publicly impactful expressions.